Citroen DS5 Battery Replacement Cost

 It’s a hybrid car

 The Citroen DS5 is based on the same hybrid technology as Peugeot’s DS5.
-The DS5 uses a 2.0-litre diesel engine up front and an electric motor in the rear to combine optimum efficiency.
-The DS5 can also drive entirely on electricity, when the battery is fully charged.
+It uses a 2.0-litre diesel engine up front and an electric motor in the rear to combine optimum efficiency.
+When the battery is fully charged, the DS5 can also drive entirely on electricity.
 The hybrid powertrain is not unlike the one used in the Toyota Prius.

-It has four driving modes
+It has four driving modes.

-It needs a new battery every 4 years
+It needs a new battery every 4 years.

-It costs a lot to replace the battery
+It costs a lot to replace the battery.

 Citroen DS cars have hybrid systems, which run on a diesel engine and an electric motor.
 The electric motor uses battery power when possible.
 However, if the vehicle reaches 30mph, it will use the battery.
 The car also has a unique panoramic glass roof that can be divided into three sections.